sabaansari7110-max/list-in-loop/README.md

 Features:
 <br>
-1.print all items of a list
+1.print all items of a list.
 <br>
-2.use for loop with a list
+2.use for loop with a list.

 How to Run:
 <br>